 Where do you deliver and how does delivery work?

-We deliver to one designated spot in the locations listed below as well as offer home delivery to Borough Park, Flatbush and Williamsburg (see below for details about home delivery).
+We deliver to one designated spot and time in the locations listed below as well as offer home delivery to Borough Park, Flatbush and Williamsburg (see below for details about home delivery).
 If you'd like a delivery in your town, please contact us via this link.
 If you need assistance in picking up your order please be in touch.